edwardfrary/readme-generator/Develop/readme.md

   ## License
-  For use under the GNU General Public License (GPL): (https://www.gnu.org/licenses/gpl-3.0.en.html)
+  For use under the MIT License Agreement: (https://lbesson.mit-license.org/)

   ## Test-Instructions